-2014 Research Track graduate Dr. David Goldsmith (Assistant Professor at Emory University) has received an NIMH K23 Award focused on the role of inflammation in negative symptoms of schizophrenia, in addition to two Emory Medical Care Foundation Grants and a Woodruff Health Sciences Synergy Grant to support his work.
+2014 Research Track Graduate Dr. David Goldsmith (Associate Professor at Emory University, Research Track Co-director) previously received an NIMH K23 Award focused on the role of inflammation in negative symptoms of schizophrenia and has recently received an NIMH R01 to continue this research.
+He also received two Emory Medical Care Foundation Grants and a Woodruff Health Sciences Synergy Grant to support his work.
+Dr. Goldsmith has recently coauthored research published in Biological Psychiatry (2023), Brain, Behavior and Immunity (2024), and Psychiatry Research (2024).

-For more information about the Residency Research Track, visit the website: http://tinyurl.com/EmoryPsychResTrack.
+For more information about the Residency Research Track, including additional accomplishments, please visit the website: Residency Research Track.
 For questions or further information, send an email to PsychResTrack@emory.edu.